Services and Compatibility

 5. Can Liferay Support resolve my issue on a call or screenshare?

+Liferay Support does not conduct live troubleshooting sessions with phone calls or virtual meetings.
 Liferay Support uses phone calls and virtual meetings in order to gather information about the reported issue.
-The goal of gathering this information is to reliably reproduce the reported issue and determine the root cause.
+The goal of gathering this information is to aid in reproducing and verifying a reported issue.

 6. Why is it so important for Liferay support engineers to replicate issues when I can demonstrate them in my environment?